 For example, Asquan developed skin care packaging made of 100% polypropylene, which offers a sleek, minimal design too.

 If you decide to use only brown paper in your packaging, you can find sticker options that are made from paper too.
-For example, our brown kraft paper labels are made from paper and are certified by the Forest Stewardship Council - perfect if you want to adopt a mono-material approach.
+For example, our brown kraft paper labels are made from paper and are sourced from an FSC-certified supplier - perfect if you want to adopt a mono-material approach.

 Plastics are one of the most harmful materials for the environment that you can use in your packaging.
 Bioplastics are an alternative that often look and feel like plastic, but they’re made from organic materials.